oke-aditya/neural_encryption_networks/docs/templates/neural_enc.md

 ## Training

-We Train Encoder and Decoder with `Mean Squared Error` Loss, `Adam` Optimizer.
+We train Encoder and Decoder with `Mean Squared Error` Loss, `Adam` Optimizer.

-We set a small learning rate around `1e-3`
+We keep a small learning rate around `1e-3`.

-Since there are not many gradients to compute, we use batch size of 1.
+Since there are not many gradients to compute, `batch size` is kept 1.

 Training both Encoder and Decoder Jointly takes around 3-4 mins over CPU and 2 mins over GPU.

+## Ensembling Networks

+Once we have trained one set of enocder (encrypter) and decoder (decrypter).
+We can use similar configuration and train another.
+We trained 2 such set of encrypter and decrypters.
+Both had slightly different mapping, created by mapping algorithm.
+Encrypter, Decrypter small network had hashmap with encoding size 32 and a larger with encoding size 56.
+This allows us to create secure networks, by ensembling them.

-## Training Ensemble Networks
+## Inference With Ensemble Networks